What is agammaglobulinemia in dogs?

 Blood tests and other laboratory tests

-Diagnosis of agammaglobulinemia is usually made through a combination of blood tests and other laboratory tests.
-A complete blood count may indicate low gamma globulin counts.
+Agammaglobulinemia is usually diagnosed through a combination of blood tests and other laboratory investigations.
+A complete blood count can indicate a low number of gamma globulins.
 In addition, an immunoglobulin test can identify specific antibody deficiencies, which helps confirm the diagnosis.

 Genetic tests and their relevance

-In some cases, a genetic test may be performed to identify the mutation that causes agammaglobulinemia.
+In some cases, a genetic test can be performed to identify the mutation causing agammaglobulinemia.
 This test is particularly important for affected breeds and breeding dogs to ensure that the genetic mutation is not passed on.
-This is important information for breeders to act responsibly and minimize the risk to future generations.
+For breeders, this is crucial information for acting responsibly and minimizing the risk to future generations.

 Differential diagnosis